amosvmcr2020/Clock-In-Tool-DevOps/README.md

 Within the `docker-compose.yaml` there is also a database service which starts a postgres image and sets the appropriate environment variables for the backend to link up to it.

 There is more information on how to run each aspect of the app individually in the `frontend` and `backend` readme files.

-## About the CI/CD Pipeline

-This application is source controlled using git and pushed to a repository on github.
-Within github there is a feature called "github actions" which enables the user to define a collection of steps to run whenever new code is pushed or merged in the repository.

-These actions can be found in the `.github/workflows/app.yaml` file, where a series of jobs have been defined.
-These jobs include the following:

-- Prettier
-  - Runs prettier code formatting on all the frontend js files.
-- Black
-  - Runs black code formatting on all the backend python files.
-- Python Autoflake
-  - Removes all unused variables on the backend .
-- NPMAudit
-  - Runs npm audit on the frontend to scan for any vulnerabilities and notify the user.
-- Pytest
-  - Runs all of the tests on the backend and fails the run if any tests fail.
-- PipUpgrade
-  - Runs pip-upgrade on the backend to ensure no outdated dependencies are being used, otherwise the build fails.
-- DockerUI
-  - Build the frontend docker image and pushes it to the github image repository.
-- DockerAPI
-  - Build the backend docker image and pushes it to the github image repository.

-From the repository, all CI/CD pipeline runs can be found under the 'actions' tab in github.

 ## The Backend